Greg Blue: College career

 During his junior year, he was clocked at running a 9.10 100 yard dash time recipient of the Teka and John Adams Football Scholarship.
 He started all year at Rover, finishing second on the team with 80 tackles (64 solos), and also was credited with a 10-yard sack, three stops for losses of 12 yards and five quarterback pressures.
 He caused three fumbles and recovered another and deflected three passes.
-Blue was part of a team that has posted 42-10 record from 2001-04 (sixth best in the country), three straight seasons of 10 or more wins, three straight bowl victories, and three consecutive national top six finishes.
+Blue was part of a team that has posted 42–10 record from 2001 to 2004 (sixth best in the country), three straight seasons of 10 or more wins, three straight bowl victories, and three consecutive national top six finishes.

 In his last year, he was an All-American first-team selection by the Walter Camp Football Foundation, the Associated Press, and the American Football Coaches Association, adding second-team honors from The NFL Draft Report.
 As well as an All-Southeastern Conference first-team choice.
 He started all year at Rover, leading the team with a career-high 96 tackles (70 solos).
 He also added 4.5 stops for losses of 14 yards and had six quarterback pressures.
 He recovered and caused a fumble and intercepted two passes and deflected five others.
 Blue led a secondary that ranked seventh in the nation in pass defense (169.62 ypg) and pass efficiency defense (105.88 rating) while being named team co-captain.
 Blue majored in Child and Family Development.
 While he was an undergraduate, he was initiated as a member of Phi Beta Sigma fraternity.

 Professional career

 Minnesota Vikings

-Blue was drafted by the Minnesota Vikings in the fifth round (149th overall) of the 2006 NFL Draft.
+Blue was selected by the Minnesota Vikings in the fifth round (149th overall) of the 2006 NFL draft.
 He played in all 16 games (two starts) as a rookie, primarily on special teams, and recorded 14 tackles (12 solo).
 He was released by the team at the conclusion of training camp in 2007.